lsilberstein/lsilberstein/README.md

-## 21, he / him
+### 21, he / him

-Currently studying Computer Science at Ostfalia University of applied sciences in Wolfenbüttel while also working at Volkswagen AG in Wolfsburg.
+Currently studying Computer Science with emphasis on Data Science at Ostfalia University of applied sciences in Wolfenbüttel while also working at Volkswagen AG in Wolfsburg.
 Interested in coding, photography & music.

 contact me: